confluentinc/schema-registry/docs/installation/migrate.rst

         curl -u <schema-registry-api-key>:<schema-registry-api-secret> <schema-registry-url>/subjects

     If no subjects exist, your output will be empty (``[]``), which is what you want.

+    If subjects exist, delete them (TBD see Cloud Quick Start or https://docs.confluent.io/current/schema-registry/docs/develop/api.html to show them how to GET subjects and DELETE them.)

 #.
 Set the destination |sr| to IMPORT mode.
 For example: